3 Grocery Shopping Habits That Are Costing Everyone Time and Money

-While we can’t help with the slow guy in line, we can help with the time and money parts of your trip.
-Here are three costly grocery-shopping habits and how to break free from them.
+While we can’t help the situation with the slow guy in line, we can help with the time and money parts of your trip.
+Here are three costly grocery shopping habits and how to break free from them.

 1. The Habit: We shop when everyone else shops.
 According to the American Time Use Survey, most of us do our food shopping on Saturdays and Sundays.
 To make matters worse, we arrive at the store between 11 a.m. and 1 p.m.
 (That’s probably not surprising if you’ve ever been in a midday, near-fatal shopping cart accident.)
 And because it’s so crowded, we’re also spending a lot of time in the store—nearly 50 minutes on average.
 By the time we’re done, we’re just grabbing stuff to get out of there!